joinnextblock/attn-protocol/packages/relay/README.md

 ## Validation

-All ATTN events are validated using shared validation logic from `internal/validation/`.
+All ATTN events are validated using shared validation logic from `pkg/validation/`.
 This ensures consistent validation across all relay instances.
+The validation package is exported and can be imported by other projects using this relay library.

 ## License